ivillarreal444/Semai-Lab-DFIR/Part2.md

-# Semai Lab DFIR: Simulating an Attack
+# Semai Lab DFIR: Simulating and Detecting an Attack using Elastic Defend

 ## Objective

 This DFIR-based home lab project aimed to establish a controlled environment for simulating and detecting various types of cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system and simulate scenarios from basic learning scenarios to imitating real world scenarios.
-In this part of the project, various programs will be simulating attack scenarios, with the main goal being to simulate a real-world attack scenario to discover and deepen my understanding in how to investigate various attack scenarios
+Elasticsearch's "Defend" feature is an EDR tool that assists with security by providing malware protection, threat detection, and automated response capabilities.
+In this part of the project, I will be setting up Elastic Defend and simulating an attack in order to gain a better understanding of log analysis.

 ### Skills Learned